miguelaglopes/pranker/README.md

 The null AUPRC distribution is obtained by first computing its mean and variance, and then by fitting a beta distribution to these two parameters, additionally to the maximum and the minimum of the distribution (note that while the maximum is 1, the minimum is not).
 A p-value is then obtained.

-When N and P are large, the AUPRC variance may be too intensive to compute.
-It requires the covariance matrix of the maximum precision at different points of recall, and an approximation is implemented which skips elements in each row/column in this matrix.
-These are then interpolated with splines.
-The optional parameter "approx" defines whether this approximation is used, and the parameter "approxN" (integer) defines the quantity of skipped elements.
-In particular, only one out of consecutive approxN elements is computed (plus the first and the last in each row of the upper diagonal of the covariance matrix, plus the diagonal).

 Note that if they are available, the mean and variance of the null AUPRC may be given as input (as a numeric vector).
 These parameters may be computed using the function "null.params" (which takes as input the number of instances and number of positives).
 If only the AUPRC value is necessary (and not the p-value), it can be computed using the function "auprc.ap".

 #####  Usage: